AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/workspace-folders/about-folders.md

 Folders in Analytics is a folder management system displayed on the Adobe Analytics landing page and when **Workspace** > **Projects** is selected.

-Folders in Workspace Projects helps you organize and categorize your projects for better retrieval and access.
+Folders in Workspace helps you organize and categorize your projects for better retrieval and access.
 In addition, a shared Company folder allows Admins to easily create and share content with all Workspace users.

 When you have a long list of projects, navigating to a specific project has its challenges.
 With the folders feature, you can create folders and sub-folders to manage your projects, making it easier to find projects when you need them.